ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 # Strategies for resilient applications

 Users are less likely to experience downtime when an application is designed with resiliency in mind.
-When implementing a solution using Kubernetes services, Cloud Foundry, Cloud Functions or virtual servers, regardless of the compute options, you want to minimize downtimes and have your as resilient as possible for maximum availability.
-To achieve maximum resiliency, you may consider deploying your solutions across multiple zones and regions with data replications.
+When implementing a solution using Kubernetes services, Cloud Foundry, Cloud Functions or virtual servers, regardless of the compute options, you want to minimize downtimes and have your application as resilient as possible for maximum availability.
+To achieve maximum resiliency, you may consider deploying your solutions across multiple zones and regions with best data replications possible

 This tutorial highlights what IBM Cloud provides for resilient solutions, answering questions like:

-- Does IBM Cloud compute options support multiple regions deployment? and how can I import my app into all the regions?
+- Does IBM Cloud compute options to support multiple regions deployment?
+How to import application source files to all regions?
-- What should I consider when preparing my app to be globally available across multiple regions?
+- What to consider when preparing an app to be globally available across multiple regions?
-- How data is handled in a multiple regions deployment, when using a database as service like Cloudant, how data replication can be handled between regions?
+- How databases are handled in a multiple regions deployment, why database-as-service and how can it work between regions?
+- Which backing services to use (Block Storage, File Storage, Object Storage, Databases)?
-- How about other services like Watson services, how can they handled in a multi-region setup?
+- What about other services like Watson and App ID, how can they be configured for multi-region?

-This tutorial will give you the guidelines needed for when thinking about multi-region deployment on IBM Cloud, it will give your the guidelines for what is possible and what is not possible.
-You will get answers to questions above and more, you will understand how runtimes, databases, file storage, Watson services work in a multiple regions setup.
+This tutorial will give you the guidelines needed for when thinking about multi-region deployment on IBM Cloud.
+It will give you the guidelines for what is possible and what is not possible.
+You will get answers to questions above and more.
+You will understand how runtimes, databases, file storage, Watson services work in a multi-regions setup.

 ## Objectives
 {: #objectives}

 * Understand the architecture and concepts involved in building resilient applications.
-   * resiliency (multi-zone region)
-   * high-availability
-   * active/passive
-   * active/active
-   * backup/recovery (RPO/RTO)
-* Understand how these concepts map to IBM Cloud compute and service offerings
+* Understand how these concepts map to IBM Cloud compute and service offerings.

-* The guidelines for deploying Kubernetes services, Cloud Foundry, Cloud Functions and Virtual Servers apps across multi-regions, learn the best practices and guidelines.
-* Databases, the guidelines for handling databases across multiple regions.
-How database as a service can work in a multi-region deployment.
-* Database replication between different regions, what IBM Cloud provides and the options available to you.
-* Other services like Watson service and AppID, the guidelines for a multi-region setup.

-ToDo: come back to this...

 ## Services used
 {: #services}